SFMTA/shuttle_analysis/shuttle_db/docker.md

   C02RP8FEG8WP:shuttle_db aleung181$ cp ~/Downloads/shuttle_three_days.csv data/shuttle_three_days.csv
   ```

 * Stop local instances of postgres (if necessary).
-This is only necessary if postgres happens to have been installed locally.
-If if has, we want to make sure that when we connect to postgres using 'psql' we're connecting to the instance in the docker container, not the local instance.
+We want to make sure that when we connect to postgres using 'psql' we're connecting to the instance in the docker container, not the local instance.

   e.g. on MacOS:
   ```